harshal-thapa/Genome-IQ/README.md

-# GenoPredictX: XGBoost-based Genetic Variant Classifier
+# Genome-IQ: XGBoost-based Genetic Variant Classifier

 > 🧬 A machine learning pipeline for predicting **disease phenotypes from genetic variants** using **XGBoost** and a **ColumnTransformer** for preprocessing.